-There are plenty of reasons why you need a camping lantern on your outdoor adventures.
+There are plenty of reasons why you need one of the best camping lanterns on your outdoor adventures.
 They may feel like a luxury, especially when headlamps and flashlights are already an essential part of every adventurer's kit (see our guide to the best headlamps for some good options).
 But thanks to their 360-degree illumination and ability to create a consistent, stationary light source, they should feature on every camping checklist.

 Here are 9 reasons you need a camping lantern next time you head out into the wilderness.